aridjayarecipes/cutesrecipes.web.app/content/post/2220-recipe-of-super-quick-homemade-supreme-basic-umeshu-plum-wine.md

 - "1 bottle  White liquor or clear alcohol 35 alcohol"
 - "700 grams Rock sugar crystals"
 recipeinstructions:
 - "Wash the ume plums in water and drain into a colander.
 Pat dry each well with a dry cloth.
 Using a bamboo skewer, pry out the stems of each plum.
-Nankou-bai variety plums have thin skins and little bitterness, so don't soak them in water.
+Nankou-bai variety plums have thin skins and little bitterness, so don&#39;t soak them in water.
 For other varieties of ume plums, soak in water for about an hour before use!"
 - "Wash the glass jar with water, and wipe dry.
 Put in the ume plums and rock sugar crystals in alternating layers.
 Pour in the white liquor, and keep in a cool dark place."
 - "It will be ready in a year.
 By letting it mature for a year, the ume plum essence will be completely extracted, making the liqueur have a rich, umami-filled and well balanced flavor."
 - "For long-term storage: You can keep the plums in the alcohol for 1-2 years, but if you plan to store for longer, take them out!
 Otherwise the liqueur will lose its fragrance and may become cloudy."
 - "Q. How to choose the right preserving jar?
 A. 4 liter jar: use 1 to 1.2 g of ume plums.
 6 liter jar: 1.5 kg of ume plums.
 8 liter jar: 2 kg of ume plums (which is double the amount in this recipe)."
-- "Q. Why don't you poke holes into the ume.
-A. For best results, don't make holes in the plums!
+- "Q. Why don&#39;t you poke holes into the ume.
+A. For best results, don&#39;t make holes in the plums!
 Otherwise, the essence of the plums will be absorbed back into them, via holes or cuts."
 - "A. How to make the ume plums in the liqueur stay round?
 A. If you want round, plump alcohol-infused ume plums, consider the opposite of the advice I wrote in Step 6, and make holes in the plums so that they absorb back the ume essence.
-However, the liqueur won't be the best."
+However, the liqueur won&#39;t be the best."
 categories:
 - Recipe
 tags: